 Seachris begins by contrasting the passion with which a continental thinker like Camus approaches the question with the skepticism about the question expressed by an analytic philosopher like Russell.
 He wonders which approach is more appropriate.
-The juxtaposition of the importance that most people give to the question with the disdain in which it is held by many professional philosophers is striking.
-This volume suggests that some analytic philosophers are now less suspicious of the question.
+Furthermore, he contrasts the importance that most people give to the question with the disdain in which it is held by many professional philosophers is striking.
+However, he notes that some analytic philosophers are now less suspicious of the question.

-The question arises because humans can step outside themselves and ask questions like: “Who are we?”
+Questions of meaning arise because humans can step outside themselves and ask questions like: “Who are we?”
 Why are we here?”
 “Does reality care about us?”
-In short we can see our lives from an eternal, yet seemingly trivial, perspective.
+In short, we can see our lives from an eternal, yet seemingly trivial, perspective.
 The question is born out of both existential angst and philosophical wondering about the nature of the cosmos and how best to live in it.
 But the question has taken on a new urgency in the Western world with the decline of the influence of the religious worldview, and the arrival of the modern scientific one.
-As religion lost cultural respectability, so too did the worldview that accompanied it.
-In response to this loss, we are left with a question that torments existentialists like Nietzsche, Camus and Sartre, while the analytical philosophers simply try to clarify, understand, or assess the very meaningfulness of the question.
+As religions lost cultural respectability, so too did the worldviews that accompanied them.
+In response to this loss, we are left with a question that torments existentialists like Nietzsche, Camus, and Sartre, while the analytical philosophers simply try to clarify, understand, or assess the very meaningfulness of the question.
 Philosophers have made some progress in clarifying the question, especially by viewing it, not as one question, but as an amalgamation of many questions: “Why does anything exist?”
 “What’s it all about?” or “What makes life purposeful, valuable, worthwhile or significant?”

-Most of the rest of this introduction cover the same territory that my book did, especially in setting up the supernatural, nihilistic, and naturalistic alternatives as possible answers.
-The author does note that work needs to be done to: 1) understand the extent to which death makes life futile; 2) clarify the relationship between the meaningful and the moral, aesthetic, and eudaimonistic; 3) determine the existent to which values can be part of the natural world; 4) satisfy our need to understand how evil can be related to meaning; and 5) investigate the question of whether something besides religious narratives can give life meaning.
+Most of the rest of this introduction covers the same territory that my book did, especially in setting up the supernatural, nihilistic, and naturalistic alternatives as possible answers.
+The author does note that work needs to be done in order to: 1) understand the extent to which death makes life futile; 2) clarify the relationship between the meaningful and the moral, aesthetic, and eudaimonistic; 3) determine the extent to which values can be part of the natural world; 4) satisfy our need to understand how evil can be related to meaning; and 5) investigate the question of whether something besides religious narratives can give life meaning.
 (I question whether religious narratives can justifiably do this.)
-But Seachris is correct, and these are all issues that need work.
+But Seachris is correct—these are all issues that need work.